WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

 B.5.3 Εnter/Edit advanced Channel settings
 ------------------------------------------
-Micro-Meta App allows to define advanced features of the Light Path associated with each Image Channel.
+Micro-Meta App allows to define advanced features of the Light Path associated with each Image Channel (Figure 8).
+The Channel’s interface can be used to manage advanced features of the Light Path of individual channels by inserting additional optical elements at one of the seven insert locations associated with individual Add additional element(s) buttons [6.1].
+In the example displayed, a Shutter, a Mirror, a Dichroic and a Beam Splitter are at the insertion point right after the Light Source [6.2].

 .. figure:: images/use_images/20_MS_Manage_Settings_Channel_2.png
   :class: shadow-image